-If skin is exposed to high levels of bromomethane, clothing that touched the chemical should be removed, and the skin washed with soap or mild detergent and water.
-In very bad cases, providers give burn care.
 Breathing bromomethane can damage the lungs.
-Medical treatment includes giving oxygen or medicine to open airways; breathing support; and giving substances to help fluids exit the body in urine.
-If seizures occur, medicine will be given.
+Medical treatment may include giving oxygen or medicine to open airways.
+Breathing support may also be given.
+Substances may be given to help fluids exit the body in urine.
+If seizures occur, medicine will be given to stop the seizures.